EXCLUSIVE: WHO Chief Names New Team of Directors – Mostly Familiar Faces

 The directorship of Malaria and Neglected Tropical Diseases also remains vacant, with Daniel Ngamije Madandi as acting.

-In addition, the directorship of TDR, the WHO-hosted Special Programme for Research and Training in Tropical Diseases, also remains vacant following the retirement just last month of John Reeder, an Australian national.
+In addition, the directorship of TDR, the Special Programme for Research and Training in Tropical Diseases, also remains vacant following the retirement just last month of John Reeder, an Australian national.

 Continuity or complicity?
 A leadership dilemma